paintparty/fireworks/integrations/vscode/extension/README.md

 3. Run `npm run compile` (full build: cljs + TS).
 4. Run `npm run package` to produce the `.vsix`.
 5. Go to the [Visual Studio Marketplace publisher page](https://marketplace.visualstudio.com/manage/publishers/jcoyle), find the Fireworks listing, and drag the `.vsix` onto it.

+For just publishing minor patch:
+`vsce publish patch`
+This command will automatically update your package.json to the next patch version (e.g., from 1.0.4 to 1.0.5), create a Git version commit and tag (if you are in a Git repository), and publish the new version to the Marketplace.
+Your users will then receive the fix via standard automatic updates.

 <br>